Systemmanic/docker-compose-maven-plugin/README.md

 ```

 This will run the following as part of the `verify` phase:
+ 1. `docker-compose pull --ignore-pull-failures` using a `docker-compose.yml` file in a custom location
- 1. `docker-compose up -d` using a `docker-compose.yml` file in a custom location
+ 2. `docker-compose up -d` using a `docker-compose.yml` file in a custom location
- 2. `docker-compose down -v` using a `docker-compose.yml` file in a custom location
+ 3. `docker-compose down -v` using a `docker-compose.yml` file in a custom location